Read This First

 Prompt 2: For each of the following types of explanation, provide a paragraph exemplifying the explanation type in action.

-The central claim is this: When explaining why a forest fire occurred, a causal explanation would focus on identifying the specific causes that led to the fire.
+In plain terms: When explaining why a forest fire occurred, a causal explanation would focus on identifying the specific causes that led to the fire.

 This middle step carries forward explanation.
-It shows what that earlier distinction changes before the page asks the reader to carry it any farther.
+It shows what that earlier distinction changes before the page asks the reader to carry it farther.

 Causal Explanation